 GROUP B: Interdisciplinary/Cross-listed Courses

 Any introductory-level course approved by GSWS counts.
-A full list of these courses can be found at PDF 1.
+A full list of these courses can be found in the Introductory Level Course List .

 A sampling of these courses:

 - ANTH 0768 Human Sexuality in Cross Cultural Perspective